bridgetownrb/bridgetown/bridgetown-website/src/_docs/configuration/initializers.md

 No worries! _You can write your own initializer._ 😎

 As in the example at the top of the page, you can place an initializer right alongside the configure block in `config/initializers.rb`.
-You can also place a file named the same as the initializer directly in `config`.
+You can also place a file named the same as the gem or plugin directly in `config`.
 In the use case of using the Stripe gem, you could add to `config/stripe.rb`:

 ```rb
 Bridgetown.initializer :stripe do |api_key:|